Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 The Water Filter That Often Gets Blamed for Ice Maker Leaks (And Sometimes Actually Is)

-Before you start dismantling the ice maker assembly, swap out your water filter—a clogged or failing Samsung DA29-00003G is responsible for more ice maker leaks than people realize, because back-pressure forces water to find alternate routes through the system.
-I’ve diagnosed plenty of “ice maker leak” calls that turned out to be a filter that hadn’t been replaced in two years.
+Before you start dismantling the ice maker assembly, I recommend swapping out your water filter—a clogged or failing Samsung DA29-00003G is responsible for more ice maker leaks than most people realize.
+The back-pressure forces water to find alternate routes through the system.
+In my experience, I’ve diagnosed plenty of “ice maker leak” calls that turned out to be a filter that hadn’t been replaced in two years.

 What works